Dealing with Medical Emergencies

 - Evacuation chairs at each stairwell to safely move residents downstairs when the elevator is not to be used.

 - Satellite phone for when cell towers are down.

 - Evacuation plans, including transportation agreements to arrive at an alternative site for relocation to evacuation sites—both within Aegis Living and at local hotels.

 - Food to sustain residents up to seven days.

 The health, safety, and protection of our residents is always our top priority.
 Whether your loved one has a personal emergency or health condition, a natural disaster occurs, or even a global crisis like the recent pandemic, Aegis Living is prepared.
-With over two decades of experience, we have the resources, experience, and ability to quickly address these unique circumstances and keep our residents protected.
+With over 25 years of experience, we have the resources, experience, and ability to quickly address these unique circumstances and keep our residents protected.

 Tour an Aegis Living community near you to meet our staff and get your safety questions answered.
 We look forward to meeting your family.

 Change for anyone can be difficult.
 But imagine that you have lived in your family home for over 30 years.
 You’ve raised your children in the same neighborhood and retired there with your late spouse.
 It’s a neighborhood where you know your mailman, butcher, florist, and neighbors by their first name.
 To downsize, sell a home, and decide what to keep is no small task.
 It can be daunting.
 And we never underestimate the stress and impact this has on a person moving into one of our assisted living communities.